wrocket/Tulip-Chess/README.md

 Tulip uses a hybrid approach of both bitboard and array-based game state representation.
 This allows reasonably efficient attack detection and so on with the convenience of array-index board lookup.
 Tulip is designed to take full advantage of modern 64-bit processors in this regard.

 #### Search
 Tulip uses a relatively conventional alpha/beta search tactic, employing iterative deepening, null-moves, and Zobrist hashing to increase search speed.
+Current development is around adding search extensions such as quiescence search.

 ### Interop
 #### Testing and Development